alifathi-h1/dependconfusion-x/README.md

 </p>

-DependConfusion-X Tool is written in Python3, and allows security researcher/bug bounty hunter to scan and monitor list of hosts for Dependency Confusion.
-Currently, it extracts application dependencies from ```https://example.com/package.json```, and tries to find them on https://registry.npmjs.org.
+DependConfusion-X Tool is written in Python3 which allows security researcher/bug bounty hunter to scan and monitor list of hosts for Dependency Confusion.
+Currently, it extracts application dependencies from ```https://example.com/package.json```, and tries to find unclaimed dependency on https://registry.npmjs.org.

 <img width="1308" alt="image" src="https://user-images.githubusercontent.com/55149010/127814435-a86b4123-41a9-4d8d-8718-34cf6e36caa2.png">